Neural Natural Language Processing for Long Texts: A Survey on Classification and Summarization: Document Classification

 \subsubsection{Hierarchical Transformers}

-Hierarchical models attempt to handle the large input size of long texts by appropriately building upon original Transformers, instead of modifying them.
-This is usually achieved in one of two ways:
+Hierarchical architectures attempt to handle the large input size of long texts by appropriately building upon original Transformers, instead of modifying them.
+As before, they are task-agnostic and generic ones, but presented here in the context of document classification.
+There are two main approaches to building a hierarchical Transformer:

 \begin{itemize} \item By transforming the Transformer's input via a suitable DNN (e.g., a CNN or RNN/LSTM).
 The latter one generates a single document representation (document embedding) able to fit into a standard Transformer (e.g., BERT), thus bypassing the input size limitations. \item By segmenting the input document.
 The input segments are independently truncated to the Transformer's input size and the network (e.g., BERT) generates embeddings for each of these segments.
 A separate DNN then combines the segment embeddings and predicts the document label. \end{itemize}